Sambhav1401/Sambhav1401/README.md

 - 👋 Hi, I’m @Sambhav1401
-- 👀 I’m interested in Android App Developemnt
+- 👀 I’m interested in Android App amd Web Developemnt
-- 🌱 I’m currently learning App development
+- 🌱 I’m currently learning Web development
-- 💞️ I’m looking to collaborate on making apps for android
+- 💞️ I’m looking to collaborate on making apps for android and websites
 - 📫 How to reach me email-: saxenasambhav17@gmail.com

 <!---